mnielsen/cognitive_tools/cognitive_tools.md

 of what other people have thought about the problem, and to collect project ideas.

-**Example question: What would it take to get the average person to understand general relativity?** Could we develop general cognitive tools to make it that easy?
+**What would it take to get the average person to understand general relativity?** Could we develop general cognitive tools to make it that easy?
 (C.f.
 Augustine as the "smartest person in the world" due to being able to read without speaking.)
 It may be that _motivational hacks_ are the key.

-**Cognitive tools to think about:** reading, writing, conversation, any algorithm, Mathematica, oblique strategies, the calendar, any method for monitoring oneself (e.g., lifelogging), money, attention managers, games, flashcards, libraries, programming languages, github, Google, table of contents, page numbers, cities.

 **What can I contribute?
 Where, if anywhere, is my comparative advantage to be found?**

-**What principles can we use to build cognitive tools?**

 **The comparison to self-help:** Self-help gets a bad rap.
 Many of